a photo of a smartphone in a person's had showing smart light control

 Will every IoT product work with each other?

 That's a good question.
 As in the computer space, some systems do not work well with others.
 While one app may be compatible in both a PC and Mac world, not all are.
 IoT devices are the same.
 You'll want to look at the tools and the networks each products works with before putting down your credit card.
-For example, Lutron'smotorized shades will work with both Honeywell and Nest thermostats.
+For example, Lutron'smotorized shades will work with Honeywell and Nest thermostats.
 But Nest thermostats do not currently speak with products that run on the IoT system supported by Lowe's, called Iris.
-Think through the tools you'll want for your smart office and ask before buying.
+Consider the tools you'll want for your smart office and ask before buying.

 What connected features should I expect to find?